code-423n4/2022-04-phuture/README.md

 # Smart Contracts
-> All the contracts in this section are to be reviewed.
-Any contracts not in this list are to be ignored for this contest.
+> Each of the contracts, interfaces and libraries in the [/contracts](/contracts) folder is documented in detail with NatSpec.
+> We recommend that you familiarize yourself with each of the files before or during the contest.

 | Name | Type | Description | Lines of code |